 - Do not print OR physically sign and scan your thesis to us.
 Follow the signing instructions written below.

-- When the final version of your thesis is completed, submit your thesis in a PDF attachment via email to the Physics Undergraduate Programs Coordinator Emma Dunn.
+- When the final version of your thesis is completed, submit your thesis in a PDF attachment via email to the Physics Undergraduate Advising and Program Coordinator Emma Dunn.